mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A doctor who specializes in the care of hospitalized patients.

 **ibuprofen**
 A drug used to treat fever, swelling, pain, and redness by preventing the body from making a substance that causes inflammation.
-It is a type of non-steroidal anti-inflammatory drug (NSAID).
-Also called Advil and Motrin.
+It is a type of non steroidal anti-inflammatory drug (NSAID).
+Also called Advil<span class="superscript">&reg;</span> and Motrin<span class="superscript">&reg;</span>.

 **immune system**
-The complex group of organs and cells that defends the body against infections and other diseases.
+The complex group of organs and cells that defend the body against infections and other diseases.

 **infection**
 Invasion and multiplication of germs in the body.
 Infections can occur in any part of the body and can spread throughout the body.
 The germs may be bacteria, viruses, yeast, or fungi.
 They can cause a fever and other problems, depending on where the infection occurs.
-When the body’s natural defense system is strong, it can often fight the germs and prevent infection.
+When the body’s natural defense system is strong, it can often fight germs and prevent infection.
 Some cancer treatments can weaken the natural defense system.

 **infertility**
 The inability to produce children.

 **infusion**
-A method of putting fluids, including drugs and blood products, into the bloodstream.
+A method of putting fluids, including medications and blood products, into the bloodstream.
 Also called intravenous infusion.

 **inpatient**
 A patient who is admitted to the hospital for treatment requiring an overnight stay.